-One of my favorite dining experiences is going to a Korean bbq restaurant.
+One of my favorite dining experiences is going to a Korean bbq restaurant and my favorite is always the Korean bbq short rib, or kalbi.
 I love any food experience that is interactive.
 Naturally, I man the little grill on the table.
 If you have never been, the food is served family style and they bring out plates of uncooked meat (beef, pork chicken, shrimp, etc.) that you get to cook yourself at a little grill in the middle of your table.
 As much as I love meat, it’s the little side dishes (“banchan”) and condiments that I LOVE.
 Braised potatoes, pickled daikon, kimchi, spicy cucumbers, quail eggs, marinated bean sprouts.
 The list goes on and on because they really bring you out UNLIMITED bowls of banchan to go with your meal.

 What you throw in your bowl is totally up to you!
 I added some grilled broccolini because I love broccolini, it’s my favorite veggie!
 Plus, kimchi, spicy cucumber salad, soft boiled eggs, green onions and some steamed jasmine rice.
 All the things I love to eat at a Korean restaurant, all in one bowl!
 I’ve started sharing a step by step process in my instagram stories which I’ve been saving to my highlights.
 Head to my Instagram if you want to watch the recipe made step by step!
 I hope this recipe makes your weeknight meals fun and exciting!